 - Do you have to live in constant fear knowing the disease is going to take you at any moment, but it won’t be giving you a heads-up so you can say your final goodbyes?

-If the majority of your answers are no ? then maybe it’s time to re-evaluate and look at what you do still have left in your life and focus on the positives instead of the negatives.
+If the majority of your answers are no, then maybe it’s time to re-evaluate and focus on the positives instead of the negatives.

-Yes it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the ‘snap back to reality’ slap in the face that we need.
+Yes, it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the only snap back to reality slap in the face that we all need.

-I fully understand (100%) that it’s very easy to get bogged down by the negative murkiness that constantly lingers in our minds when living with chronic pain, but what I don’t understand is the mindset that allows it to completely take over.
+I know from living with Ehlers/chronic illness that it’s easy to get bogged down with the chronic illness negatives, but what I don’t understand is the mindset that allows it to take over completely.

-Yes living with chronic pain is shit, and yes it interferes with many aspects of our lives, but if given a choice of keeping what I already have, or swapping it for something else such as > cancer/MS/MND/ALS/parkison’s/huntington’s/alzheimers/dementia/rheumatoid arthritis/ETC – I’ll stick to what I’ve already got thank you very much!
+Yes living with chronic pain is shit, and yes it interferes with many aspects of our lives, but if given a choice of keeping what I already have, or swapping it for something else such as > cancer/MS/MND/ALS/Parkinson’s/Huntington’s/Alzheimers/dementia/rheumatoid arthritis/ETC – I’ll stick to what I’ve already got thank you very much!

 Does this still make me an arsehole with what I said in Mind Over Matter/Pain – Part 1?

-I still have more to talk about with pain, and using mind over matter, but I’m going to finish this post off for now with a message to the lovely lady C >
+I’m going to finish this post off now with a message to the lovely lady C.

 Your suffering finally ended that night when you grew your angel wings and flew away, and although we missed you terribly, we knew you were at peace with no more pain or torment.